assetworx/nestjs-backend-boilerplate/README.md

 The `./example-auth/example-auth.controller` comes with examples of authentication and authorization:

 * The `getAuthStatus` method, which is accessible at `HTTP GET /example-auth/simple`, performs JWT-based authentication _but no authorization_ by means of the `AuthGuard('jwt')`.
 * The `getStrongAuthStatus` method, accessible at `HTTP GET /example-auth/strong`, performs **both** JWT-based authentication and role-based authorization: it implements an `AuthGuard('jwt')` _and_ the `RoleGuard`.
-More specifically, it only allows requests to be passed to the route if the user is of role `'admin'`. _(Note that multiple roles at once are supported; in that case, make it e.g. `@Routes('admin, 'normal')`)_ If all routes must be supported, fall back to the previous bullet point and remove the `RoleGuard` and `Routes` decorator altogether.
+More specifically, it only allows requests to be passed to the route if the user is of role `'admin'`. _(Note that multiple roles at once are supported; in that case, make it e.g. `@Routes('admin, 'normal')`)_ If all roles must be supported (essentially removing authorization while keeping authentication), fall back to the previous bullet point and remove the `RoleGuard` and `Routes` decorator altogether.

 ### Security measures
 This boilerplate backend deploys various measures against security vulnerabilities.
 We use multiple packages for this: